 Here are some of the President’s exact words: “We have abortion where everyone wanted it . . .
 The states will determine [their position] by vote or legislation, or perhaps both.
 And whatever they decide must be the law of the land: in this case, the law of the state.
 Many states will be different.
 Many will [permit abortions after] a different number of weeks . . .
 At the end of the day, this is all about the will of the people.”

 In so speaking, a historically pro-life President, who previously accomplished great things for the unborn and their moms, has effectively become pro-choice.
-He is personally opposed to abortion; but if elected as President, he will not seek to restrict it by means of federal law or judicial decision.
+He is personally opposed to abortion; but if elected as President, he will not seek to restrict it by means of federal legislation, Supreme Court decision, or constitutional amendment.

 In the face of rising criticism from pro-life leaders who expected more, the President seems unmoved.
 When asked if he would sign any kind of national ban on abortions, he simply said, “No.” Also, he expects—and apparently welcomes—electoral and legislative challenges to the kind of restrictive abortion laws we see in Arizona and Florida.
 He said, “So Florida’s probably going to change.
 Arizona is going to definitely change, everybody wants that to happen.
 And you’re getting the will of the people.
 It’s been pretty incredible when you think about it” (here).